elixir-bridge/elixir-bridge.github.io/01_Installfest/11-deploy-to-heroku.markdown

 'NEW_DATABASE_URL'

-Then take a look at your database url, but clicking on the pencil icon next to it.
+Then take a look at the value in your DATABASE_URL variable, by clicking on the pencil icon next to it.
 It should look something like

 ```shell
 postgres://xxxxxxxxxxxxxxx@xxxxxxxxx.amazonaws.com:5432/xxxxxxx